pozdnyakov/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 ## You can help!

-The sensor specifications are actively developing and we need your feedback to make sure that this development goes right direction.
-Try the APIs either via enabling runtime [flags](#generic-sensor-api-in-chrome) in Chrome or taking part in the [origin trial](#motion-sensors-origin-trials) and tell whether it was good or bad experience.
+The sensor specifications are in active development and we need your feedback to make sure that this development goes in the right direction.
+Try the APIs either by enabling runtime [flags](#generic-sensor-api-in-chrome) in Chrome or taking part in the [origin trial](#motion-sensors-origin-trials) and share your experience.
 Let us know what features would be great to add there for your application' purposes or if there is something you would modify in the API shape.

 Please fill the [survey form](https://docs.google.com/forms/d/e/1FAIpQLSdGKPzubbOaDSgjpre9Pxw6Hr1xwYIwgZEsuUOmbs6JPwvcBQ/viewform)
-, also feel free to file [specification issues](https://github.com/w3c/sensors/issues/new) as well as [bugs](https://bugs.chromium.org/p/chromium/issues/entry) for Chrome implementation.
+, also feel free to file [specification issues](https://github.com/w3c/sensors/issues/new) as well as [bugs](https://bugs.chromium.org/p/chromium/issues/entry) for the Chrome implementation.

 <!--